Suspension Splitting and Cohomotopy Sets of Simply Connected $7$-manifolds: Introduction

 \section{Introduction}

-Seven dimensional manifolds are important in geometry and topology.
-For instance, in geometric topology, Kreck \cite{Kre2} and Crowley-Nordstr\"{o}m \cite{CN} independently gave a complete classification of closed smooth $2$-connected $7$-manifolds in terms of a system of algebraic invariants.
-Based on his famous work \cite{Kre1}, Kreck \cite{Kre2} also made further contributions on the classification of $1$-connected $7$-manifolds with torsion free second homology.
-In differential geometry, among others there has been a steadily increasing interest in $G_2$-manifolds.
-Following the seminal work of Donaldson-Thomas \cite{DT}, in the new century the gauge theory of $G_2$-manifolds \cite{FIC} was developed rapidly.
-Passing to algebraic topology of gauge theory, there is a rough principle \cite{The, So, Hua2} that the homotopy of gauge groups is largely controlled by the suspension homotopy of the underlying manifolds.
+Seven-dimensional manifolds play a central role in geometry and topology.
+In differential geometry, for example, there has been growing interest in $G_2$-manifolds, particularly following the seminal work of Donaldson and Thomas \cite{DT}.
+Changing the focus to the algebraic topology of gauge theory, a general principle \cite{The, So, Hua2} posits that the homotopy theory of gauge groups is closely related to the homotopy type of the underlying manifolds.
+In geometric topology, the foundational contributions by Kreck \cite{Kre2} and Crowley-Nordstr\"{o}m \cite{CN} independently established a complete classification of closed smooth $2$-connected $7$-manifolds using systems of algebraic invariants.
+Building on his earlier breakthrough work \cite{Kre1}, Kreck \cite{Kre2} further extended this classification to simply connected 7-manifolds with torsion-free second homology.

-We are interested in the suspension homotopy of $7$-manifolds in this paper.
-It is a relatively new topic in unstable homotopy theory to study the suspension homotopy of manifolds.
-Huang \cite{Hua2} determines the suspension homotopy type of $(n-1)$-connected $2n$-manifolds.
-In concrete case, Theriault \cite{The}, So \cite{So} and So-Theriault \cite{ST} studied the suspension homotopy of $4$-manifolds, while Huang \cite{Hua1} studied the problem for certain $5$-manifolds.
-More recently, Huang \cite{Hua3} and Cutler-So \cite{CS} studied the suspension homotopy of $6$-manifolds.
-Besides, Membrillo-Solis \cite{MS} studied the problem for $S^3$-bundle over $S^4$ at large primes.
-All these works can be applied to investigate the homotopy of gauge groups, which is an active topic in unstable homotopy theory.

-In this paper, we study the suspension homotopy of $7$-manifolds after localization away from $2$.
-Let $M$ be a simply connected closed $7$-manifold.
-By Poincar\'{e} duality and the universal coefficient theorem we have

-where $r$, $d\geq 0$, and $H$ and $T$ are two finitely generated abelian torsion groups.
-Note that for Kreck's manifold with torsion free second homology, $H=0$.
-Before proceeding to general cases, we consider the suspension homotopy problem for two interesting families of $7$-manifolds.
+In recent years, the homotopy theory of suspended manifolds has attracted significant interest among topologists.
+For example, So and Theriault \cite{ST} and Li \cite{lpc4} determined the homotopy type of suspended $4$-manifolds.
+Subsequent work by Huang \cite{Hua1}, Li and Zhu \cite{LZ}, and Amelotte, Cutler, and So \cite{ACS} extended this analysis to certain $5$-manifolds.
+Huang \cite{Hua3} and Cutler and So \cite{CS} further advanced these results for $6$-manifolds.
+Additionally, Membrillo-Solis \cite{MS} investigated the problem in the context of $S^3$-bundles over $S^4$ at large primes.
+Collectively, these studies have applications in characterizing key invariants in geometry and mathematical physics, such as reduced $K$-groups and gauge groups.

+This paper focuses on the homotopy type of the (reduced) suspension space of $7$-manifolds.
+Let $M$ be a closed simply connected $7$-manifold whose reduced integral homology groups $H_\ast(M;\Z)$ are given by the following table: